andrewettensohn/ProbablyFriends/README.md

 ## Configuring the Jenkins Pipeline

-After installing Jenkins I created a new freestyle project.
-The first configuration I setup was for the GitHub project, selecting the options for GitHub under the general and SCM sections.
+After installing Jenkins I created a new Pipeline project.
+The first configuration I setup was for the GitHub project, selecting the options for GitHub under the general.
 I then started making the build steps.

 ### Parameters